iamblxssxd/R/README.md

 ## Lessons Learned:

-The Biggest Lesson I learned in tackling this endless supply of questions is understanding that there is a long way to go.
-Not being able to answer a question is okay, as long as you take the initiative to improve.
+In answering these endless questions, I learned that there's a long way to go.
+I don't mind if I can't answer a question, as long as I take the initiative.